Updated for 2023

 We have camping fields less than 100 yards walk from the festival stages.

-There are five zones to camp in:
+There are six zones to camp in:

-Only vehicles who have paid £30 additional fee can park up.
+- Camping field for camper vans, caravans, and trailer tents.
+Only campers who have paid for van/caravan camping can camp in this field.
 This charge covers the costs of toilet emptying facilities and possible costs that come with heavy vehicles on grass if the grass is churned up and needs to be re-seeded etc. We keep this cost as low as we can.

 - Disabled camping – This is an area as close as we can get it to the action.
-Please email email@example.com to book a space if you are disabled and we can arrange for you to drive into this area.
+Please see our page ‘Disabled Festival Goers‘ for more information.

-Tents – Camper vans / Caravans – All are welcome.
+Tents, Camper vans / Caravans – All are welcome.
 The site is a lot less hilly than the old site and there is lots of flat space.
 Campers and caravans might want to bring some wheel chocks for absolute spirit levelness.

 Camp fires are not permitted at the festival.

 Cooking on the campsite – There is no problem with cooking on the campsite, it’s just the naked fires we can’t have.
 A small BBQ is permitted as long as it is in a metal BBQ off the ground.
 Coals will need to be cooled and disposed of carefully in general rubbish.

 Rubbish – bin bags will be provided, all litter gets taken and sorted at a recycling plant off-site.
 There are collection points in each field.
 Please drop off there.